egemenogz/hangman/README.md

 # React + TypeScript + Vite

+Get linked to try this app = https://hangman-sandy-pi.vercel.app

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: